vitamins/archinstaller/README.md

 If you want to skip this step, set the configuration option check_conf='no'.

 ### Language
 The language settings in "locale_gen" and "locale_conf" are not checked by the script.
 In case you make an configuration error here, locale settings fall back to en_US and the script continues.
-The same is true for the commandline font.

 ### Kernel Modules
 For kernel modules to load during boot, add the module's name to the "k_modules" array in the configuration file.